utdk/accessible-slick/README.markdown

 Feature | Why
 --------|----
 [Previous and Next button markup](https://github.com/Accessible360/accessible-slick/issues/8) improved to no longer use `aria-label`, and to safely hide the icons from screen readers. | See the [First Rule of ARIA Use](https://www.w3.org/TR/using-aria/#rule1).
 Also, custom font icons are read out as "unrecognizable characters" by screen readers, so they need to be hidden from them.
-Tab markup is no longer used for [slide dots](https://github.com/Accessible360/accessible-slick/issues/10) or [slides](https://github.com/Accessible360/accessible-slick/issues/9). | Carousels don't look like tabs, so real users wouldn't expect them to work like tabs.
-Especially when there are multiple slides visible at a time.
+Tab markup is no longer used for [slide dots](https://github.com/Accessible360/accessible-slick/issues/10) or [slides](https://github.com/Accessible360/accessible-slick/issues/9). | Carousels [don't look like tabs](https://www.w3.org/TR/wai-aria-practices-1.1/examples/tabs/tabs-1/tabs.html), so real users wouldn't expect them to work like tabs, especially when there are multiple slides visible at a time.
 Keyboard navigation with the `Left` and `Right` arrow keys [has been removed](https://github.com/Accessible360/accessible-slick/issues/15). | The `Left` and `Right` keys are already used by screen readers for virtual cursor navigation, and other users have no reason to expect this functionality exists without visible instructions or clues.

 ## Usage

-All of the original events and methods, and most of the original settings, still work great so your existing configurations won't need to be tweaked at all!
+All of the original events and methods, and most of the original settings, are still available and work as expected, so your existing configurations won't need to be updated at all!
 Refer to the original Slick Slider documentation to see how to use them:

 * [Data attribute settings](https://github.com/kenwheeler/slick#data-attribute-settings)
 * [Settings](https://github.com/kenwheeler/slick#settings)
 * [Events](https://github.com/kenwheeler/slick#events)
 * [Methods](https://github.com/kenwheeler/slick#methods)

-A couple new settings have been added, and a few problematic ones have been deprecated.
-Sliders with these settings passed in will still work great (better, actually), and will now come with soft console warnings alerting you about them.

 ### New settings ✨
+In addition the original functionality, the following new settings have been added:

 Setting | Type | Default | Description
 --------|------|---------|------------